kosamari/web.advent.today/2016/notes-on-testing-with-jest.md

 ## Conclusion

 Its been a couple of weeks since we started using `Jest`.
 Code Coverage is slowly growing within the team.
-However we have configured our PR builds to fail if existing tests fail, that include snapshots.
+However we have configured our PR builds to fail if existing tests fail, that includes snapshots.
 In the future, we plan to have coverage thresholds too!